 The SFDR regulation classifies financial products in three categories, as specified by Articles 6, 8, and 9.
 Article 6 regulates products with limited ESG integration.
 Article 8 is for funds with some sustainability focus and Article 9 is for funds where sustainability is a central part of the product.

 The EU Taxonomy finally came into force in January this year.
 This Taxonomy serves as an underlying framework to a range of EU sustainable financial legislation (including the SFDR).
-Among others, the goal of the Taxonomy is to homogenise definitions of sustainability.
-Together with the SFDR, this is supposed to help fund managers determine their financial products’ alignment with the taxonomy-eligible economic activities, and to categorize their products into one of the three articles.
+Among others, the goal of the Taxonomy is to homogenize definitions of sustainability.
+Together with the SFDR, this is supposed to help fun managers determine their financial products’ alignment with the taxonomy-eligible economic activities, and to categorize their products into one of the three articles.
 But some of the technicalities in the Taxonomy are still not decided upon.
-The final list of activities that can be considered green investments is still not finalised.
+The final list of activities that can be considered green investments is still not finalized.
 Since the technical details of the taxonomy also affect SFDR and other sustainable finance regulations, the question remains: can the financial industry continue to offer greenwashed investment products or not?

-Both the EU Taxonomy and the SFDR sound good on paper, but the technicalities behind them have been put into question.
+Both the EU Sustainable Finance Taxonomy and the SFDR sound good on paper, but the technicalities behind them have been put into question.
 In February this year, the European Commission released the second Climate Delegated Act, as part of the EU Taxonomy.
 The Act allows natural gas and nuclear energy activities to be labeled as sustainable under the following conditions:

-Natural gas-fired power plants: For such plants to receive a green label they need to replace a more polluting fossil fuel plant (for example a coal-fired one).
+Natural gas-fired power plants: For such plants to receive a green label they to replace a more polluting fossil fuel plant (for example a coal-fired one).
 And the gas plants are not allowed to emit more than 270g of CO2 per kWh of electricity generated.
-This part of the Act is criticised by experts and environmentalists because, in a previous version of the Act, the benchmark of 100g of CO2 per kWh of electricity generated has been considerably more stringent.
+This part of the Act is criticized by experts and environmentalists because, in a previous version of the Act, the benchmark of 100g of CO2 per kWh of electricity generated has been considerably more stringent.

 What does this mean for the climate-conscious retail investor?